trentreimer/LightRailMVC/README.md

 ### URL segments

-When parsing the incoming URL for arguments, instead of relying entirely on query strings LightRail uses URL segments separated by '/' slashes to create more readable URLs.
+When parsing the incoming URL for arguments, instead of relying entirely on query strings LightRailMVC uses URL segments separated by '/' slashes to create more readable URLs.

 so instead of this: